 Chock the front and back of the remaining wheels that will not be lifted with a solid object like a wood block.

 What Does “Support the Vehicle with the Suspension Hanging” Mean?

 Supporting the vehicle with the suspension hanging is to lift the vehicle by the full frame or the subframe.
 This way the suspension can “hang down.”
 Repairs usually call for this kind of lifting to make front end work easier.

 Can You Lift the Vehicle without the Suspension Hanging?

 Some vehicles can be lifted without the suspension hanging—especially ones with straight differentials that extend to either side of the vehicle, like a pickup truck.

 What Is a Full Frame?

 Full frames are generally found in pickup tucks.
-They are more heavy duty than subframes and help with tow and load capacity.
-They are likely to be made of steel.
+They’re more heavy duty than subframes, are likely to be made of steel, and help with tow and load capacity.

 What Is a Subframe?